valory-xyz/optimus-quickstart/README.md

 chmod +x run_service.sh
 ./run_service.sh
 ```
-When prompted, add the corresponding RPCs and Tenderly info, send funds to the prompted address and you're good to go!
+When prompted, add the corresponding RPCs info, send funds to the prompted address and you're good to go!

 ### Creating a local user account